-- The steps taken during the financial year by Healthwatch Stockton-on-Tees to involve lay persons and volunteers in: - 1.
-The governance of Healthwatch Stockton-on-Tees; - 2.
-Relevant decisions of Healthwatch Stockton-on-Tees; - 3.
-The undertaking of s221 activities (including by any relevant contractor). - Details of payments made to Healthwatch Stockton-on-Tees during the financial year by the Local Authority. - The s221 activities undertaken during the financial year. - The impact of these activities on the commissioning, provision and management of the health and care services including improvements to those services. - Any recommendations to the Care Quality Commission or the Healthwatch England Committee of the Care Quality Commission about reviews or investigations which require attention. - The methods used to obtain the views of local people about their needs for, and their experiences of, local care services. - Steps taken to obtain the views of a wide range of local people, including those people aged under 21 or over 65, including people who work or volunteer in the Healthwatch Stockton-on-Tees geographical area. - Summary of any requests made to providers or commissioners of services during the financial year and the number from whom no response was received. - Number of Enter and View visits by Authorised Representatives and reasons for the decision to enter and view those premises plus actions taken, if any, following the visit(s). - What steps are taken to enable the Healthwatch Stockton-on-Tees representative/s on the relevant Health and Wellbeing Board to discharge their responsibilities as a member of the Board? - The arrangements made to ensure this Annual Report is widely and publicly available. - (1) A statement as to whether the Healthwatch Stockton-on-Tees has, during the financial year, used the trade mark (h) to which any relevant licence relates in relation to the carrying-on of the relevant section 221 activities. - (2) A statement as to whether any relevant contractors of that organisation have, during the financial year, used the trade mark to which any relevant sub-licence relates in relation to the carrying-on of the relevant section 221 activities.
+- 3. The undertaking of s2213 activities (including by any relevant contractor). - Details of payments made to Healthwatch Stockton-on-Tees during the financial year by the Local Authority. - The s221 activities undertaken during the financial year. - The impact of these activities on the commissioning, provision and management of the health and care services including improvements to those services. - Any recommendations to the Care Quality Commission or the Healthwatch England Committee of the Care Quality Commission about reviews or investigations which require attention. - The methods used to obtain the views of local people about their needs for, and their experiences of, local care services. - Steps taken to obtain the views4 of a wide range of local people, including those people aged under 21 or over 65, including people who work or volunteer5 in the Healthwatch Stockton-on-Tees geographical area. - Summary of any requests made to providers or commissioners of services during the financial year and the number from whom no response was received. - Number of Enter and View visits by Authorised Representatives and reasons for the decision to enter and view those premises plus actions taken, if any, following the visit(s). - What steps are taken to enable the Healthwatch Stockton-on-Tees representative/s on the relevant Health and Wellbeing Board to discharge their responsibilities as a member of the Board? - The arrangements made to ensure this Annual Report is widely and publicly available. - (1) A statement as to whether the Healthwatch Stockton-on-Tees has, during the financial year, used the trademark (h) to which any relevant licence relates in relation to the carrying-on of the relevant section 221 activities. - (2) A statement as to whether any relevant contractors of that organisation have, during the financial year, used the trademark to which any relevant sub-licence relates in relation to the carrying-on of the relevant section 221 activities.

-12. Protocol for submitting 20 day requests for a response letters, reports and recommendations from Healthwatch Stockton-on-Tees
+12. Protocol for submitting 20-day requests for response letters, reports, and recommendations from Healthwatch Stockton-on-Tees